6/dotfiles/README.md

     lesskey

-Edit the email and token values in `.gitconfig` with the followinj commands:
+Edit the email and token values in `.gitconfig` with the following commands:

     git config --global user.email YOUR_EMAIL
     git config --global github.token YOUR_TOKEN